dinhanhthi/dinhanhthi.com/_posts/2018-07-21-for-me-only.md

 ### Click to enlarge / zoom images

-If you wanna some photos having the function "click to enlarge", just add class `.pop` to this photo.
+If you wanna some photos having the function "click to enlarge", just add class `.pop` (or `.zoom`) to this photo.

 ### Insert JSXGraph